Eiffel Tower in Paris

 Museums in Honfleur

-Two museums in Honfleur are particularly attractive to the Artsy Museum.
+Two museums in Honfleur are particularly attractive to the Artsy Traveler.

 First up is the Musée Eugène Boudin, named after the painter Boudin who was born in Honfleur.
 The museum exhibits an impressive collection of Boudin’s paintings along with works by other artists who have visited or are closely associated with Honfleur, including some big names: Courbet, Dufy, and Monet (you’ve probably heard of him!).